-Interview: New York Times explains the in-house adtech it is using to prepare for the death of third-party cookies - Press Gazette
+New York Times preparing for death of third-party cookies - Press Gazette

 One of the advantages of having 6m digital subscribers, and a website that attracts many millions more web browsers, is that the New York Times holds a large amount of information (or first-party data) about its readers.

-As well as knowing what content users are interested in (based on their website and app reading habits), tens of thousands of readers have volunteered to participate in surveys to help improve advertising at the New York Times.
+As well as knowing what content users are interested in (based on their reading habits on the NYT website and apps), tens of thousands of readers have volunteered to participate in surveys to help improve the publisher’s advertising.

 What does it do with this information?
 In June last year, the company launched a new first-party data programme for its direct-sold ads business.